fasakinhenry/python-100-days-of-code/00-beginner/day-04/exercises/01_bankers-roulette.md

 # Who's Paying

+The "Banker's Roulette" is a simple program designed to randomly select one person from a list of names.
+The selected person will be responsible for paying for everyone's food bill.

 ## Instructions

 You are going to write a program which will select a random name from a list of names.
 The person selected will have to pay for everybody's food bill.